 Meaning and History

 Intel was founded by Gordon E. Moore, a chemist known for the law of the same name that he discovered, and Robert Noyce, a physicist who co-developed the integrated circuit.
 They left Fairchild Semiconductor to start their firm.
-Arthur Rock, who later became an investor and chairman of the board, helped them find the money for start-up capital.
-From the very beginning, another specialist has been cooperating with them – Andy Grove, a chemical engineer who served as the chairman of the corporation from 1980 to 1990.
+Arthur Rock, who later became an investor and chairman of the board, helped them secure start-up capital.
+From the very beginning, another specialist has been working with them: Andy Grove, a chemical engineer who served as the corporation’s chairman from 1980 to 1990.

-Until 1981, the company’s overwhelming share of the business was producing SRAM and DRAM that it designed.
-Then, after the appearance of the first personal computers, entrepreneurs changed the basic assortment, focusing on microprocessor chips for PCs.
+Until 1981, the company’s overwhelming share of the business came from producing SRAM and DRAM that it designed.
+Then, after the first personal computers appeared, entrepreneurs changed the core assortment, focusing on microprocessor chips for PCs.
 This became Intel’s main occupation.

-Initially, the new organization was called NM Electronics, after the first letters of the names of its founders, Noyce and Moore, indicating the basic field of activity they represented.
-Later, the owners decided to clarify the specialization of their brainchild and renamed it Intel.
+Initially, the new organization was called NM Electronics, after the first letters of its founders’ names, Noyce and Moore, indicating the basic field of activity they represented.
+Later, the owners decided to clarify their brainchild’s specialization and renamed it Intel.
 The key to this name is the phrase Integrated Electronics.
 The first syllables were taken from the words, resulting in a sonorous, simple, and accurate name.

 However, it turned out that such a trademark already exists and belongs to the Intelco hotel chain, so they had to acquire the rights to the brand.
 Subsequently, this form became the basis for the company’s logo.
 She went through several transformations to meet the requirements of the time.
 There are three variants of the logo in total.